GeekAb/picker.js/README.md

 **Work in progress**

 ## Goal

-An ES2015 `datepicker` for [bootstrap-material-design](https://github.com/FezVrasta/bootstrap-material-design/tree/v4-dev) that meets the [Material Design specification](https://www.google.com/design/spec/components/pickers.html#)
+1. An ES2015 `datepicker` for [bootstrap-material-design](https://github.com/FezVrasta/bootstrap-material-design/tree/v4-dev) that meets the [Material Design specification](https://www.google.com/design/spec/components/pickers.html#)
+2. After refactoring, pull out the reusable pieces into a separate package that allows for pluggable renderers/templates

 ## Credits